 This is Physician Finance Interview #13, which is part of a series of posts is published each Friday.
-If you’d like to read the other PFI posts, you can find them here.

 The focus of the interview is to investigate how other doctors have handled their money, income earning potential, assets, debts, and much more.